 As director of organizational development for the Minnesota Council of Churches, he oversaw 10 programs, fund raising and communication.
-A graduate of Lexington Theological Seminary, he also headed the Minnesota Food Association, co-directed the Hazelden Foundation and served as an independent consultant for nonprofits in fund raising. communication, interim leadership, organizational development and strategic planning.
+He also served as director of the Minnesota Food Association and co-director of development for the Hazelden Foundation.
+For 10 years, Chris served as an independent consultant for nonprofits, providing fund raising and communication services, interim leadership, organizational development and strategic planning.